Email0001/YNQ/README.md

   People respond quickly without holding on thinking.
   If we want to think more, understand more, we need to ask more questions.

-(4) What is the right answer?
+4. What is the right answer?

   Unlike shoes and clothes once bought the right one, there is no need to keep buying, questions need to keep questioning instead of stoping at the right answer.

+5. What if you could but think in questions?